-- Clothing such as tee-shirts, golf shirts, jackets, coats, pants, sweat suits, coveralls, and shoes. - Badges and pins may include pocket badges, uniform badges, and collar insignias. - Caps may include baseball caps, visors or hats - Shoes may include workout shoes and non-firefighting duty boots - Other special uniforms such as Class A are allowed if not provided by the Fire Department.
-Please specify. - All apparel must include the department's logo/name
+- Clothing such as tee-shirts, golf shirts, jackets, coats, pants, sweat suits, coveralls, and shoes. - Badges and pins may include pocket badges, or uniform badges, and collar insignias. - Caps may include baseball caps, visors or hats (screen printed or embroidery).

+- Shoes may include workout shoes, non-firefighting duty boots, etc. - Other special uniforms are allowed if not provided by the Fire Department.
+Please specify.